 Winner: It’s a tie

-McAfee vs Norton: Which Offers Better User Experience?
+McAfee Vs. Norton: Which Software Offers Better User Experience?

 McAfee’s user interface has recently gone through major improvements.
 The new interface is simpler and brighter, in colors of white, grey, and pale blue